forked-from-1kasper/ground_zero/README.md

 [![Build Status](https://travis-ci.org/groupoid/lean.svg?branch=master)](https://travis-ci.org/groupoid/lean)

+This library provides computable HITs, variation of Cubical Type Theory using them, and some other math.

 ## HITs

 [All of the HITs in the library](https://github.com/groupoid/lean/tree/master/ground_zero/HITs) constructed using [quotients](https://leanprover.github.io/theorem_proving_in_lean/axioms_and_computation.html#quotients).
 Quotients in Lean have good computational properties (`quot.ind` computes), so we can define HITs with them without any other changes in Lean’s kernel.